 Assaulting a compliance officer while they are engaged in the performance of their duties (a fine of not more than $5,000 and possible imprisonment for not more than three years).

-In addition to the high dollar costs associated with these violations, injuries caused by not being on par with occupational health and safety standards can lead to even greater costs, such as the revenue lost from time missed at work, workers’ compensation payments, higher insurance premiums and legal fees.
+In addition to the high dollar costs associated with these OSHA violations in the workplace, injuries caused by not being on par with occupational health and safety standards can lead to even greater costs, such as the revenue lost from time missed at work, workers’ compensation payments, higher insurance premiums and legal fees.
 The easiest way to avoid these costs is to stay compliant with OSHA regulations.

-Staying up to date with OSHA training and education helps businesses manage and minimize threats to employees and customers.
-And the availability and convenience of OSHA online training and other readily available resources has made it easier for businesses to obtain the necessary resources to remain in compliance with OSHA regulations.
+Staying OSHA compliant with trainings and education helps businesses manage and minimize threats to employees and customers.
+And the availability and convenience of OSHA online training and other readily available resources have made it easier for businesses to obtain the necessary resources to remain in compliance with OSHA regulations.

 According to its website, OSHA’s area offices are “full-service centers, offering a variety of informational services such as availability for speaking engagements, publication, audiovisual aids on workplace hazards, and technical advice.”

-For non-profit organizations, OSHA provides the funds necessary to conduct workplace training and education spanning a variety of topics pertaining to safety and health education in the workplace.
+For non-profit organizations, OSHA provides the funds necessary to conduct OSHA compliance training and education spanning a variety of topics pertaining to safety and health education in the workplace.